burkfers/qmk_userspace_features/maccel/readme.md

 - Quentin (@balanstik) for insightful commentary on the math, and testing
 - ouglop (@ouglop) for insightful commentary on the math
 - Drashna Jael're (@drashna) for coding tips and their invaluable bag of magic C tricks
-- ankostis (@ankostis) for catalysing discussion about improving the acceleration curve
+- ankostis (@ankostis) for catalyzing discussion about improving the acceleration curve